In addition to our 3-step daily routine,

 Available through the Apple iStore these iBooks are a cost-effective starting point.

 Note: iBooks have sound files that sound out letter-by-letter.
-Discourage your child from using this feature and instead encourage children to chunk words, and identify the individual phonemes within each chunk, as outlined in the Read3 program.
+For children with poor working memory and fluency challenges, skip over this feature and instead encourage them to chunk words, and identify the individual phonemes within each chunk, as outlined in the Read3 program.

 Dandelion Readers – Units 1-10 (3 sets, 1 book per level per set)